 2. Toggle Bluetooth off and on to see if it fixes your issue.

-3. If these sound problems happens to a specific app, make sure it is the latest version.
+3. If these sound problems happen to a specific app, make sure it is the latest version.

 4. Take a notice of your speaker grille to make sure debris isn’t causing the issue.
 If you notice something, carefully remove it to see if that improves your device’s sound.